michael-hamilton/dmxus/README.md

     ]
 }
 ```
 The order of the profile's list of parameters is important and should correspond to the respective channels on the fixture.
-Existing profiles can be found in `profiles.json` in the root of the dmxus repo.
+Existing profiles can be found in `profiles.json` at the root of the dmxus repo.

-Parameter names are arbitrary, but the standardized names currently used within dmxus profiles are:
+Parameter names can be arbitrary, however for consistency it is recommended that you follow industry standard names such as:
 * amber
+* beam
 * blue
+* color_wheel
+* gobo
 * green
 * intensity
 * pan
 * pan_fine
 * red
+* strobe
 * tilt
 * tilt_fine
 * white

+## Contributing
+If you find this library useful and want to contribute to it, please feel free to do so on the GitHub page.

+Contributions that would be especially useful are fixture profiles as well as drivers to support other interfaces.

+If you have a request for help with making a profile for a specific fixture or using an unsupported interface, open an issue and we can go from there.

 ## License
-Released under the MIT license - do whatever you wish with it.
+Released under the MIT license - do whatever you wish with it and have fun!

+_**dmxus is pre 1.0.0**_ - If you do find yourself using it, please keep in mind things may become incompatible between versions.

 ## Acknowledgement
-Made with love by [Michael Hamilton](http://hamblest.one).
+Made with love by [Michael Hamilton](http://miska.me).